MovingBlocks/legacy-website/_posts/2021-06-01-teraspotlight-gsoc-2021-project-presentation.md

 This includes this website and the linked adventure site to explore contribution paths.
 While the good ol' Jekyll-based page has served us well, the web technology whisperers have told us that the time has come for a modernization.
 We want to take this as an opportunity to make our vast module line-up more accessible to players.
-_@yash_ will mostly focus on this new module site, but also has the task to migrate all the blog posts and other content from this website over to the new stack.
+Yash will mostly focus on this new module site, but also has the task to migrate all the blog posts and other content from this website over to the new stack.

 Read on to learn more about the individual projects!